IsaacZheng99/basic-programming/algorithm/programmer_carl/Note.md

     1. The meaning of `dp[]` and `index`:

+        1. First of all, for example, the shortest path from `1` to `9` can be the shortest path from `1` to `3` plus the shortest path from `3` to `9`, or  the shortest path from `1` to 4 plus the shortest path from`4` to `9`, etc, and we just need to take the minimum value.
         1. We use `grid[i][j][k]` to do `dynamic programming` and store the graph at the meanwhile.
         1. The meaning of `grid[i][j][k]` is the length of the shortest path from `i` to `j` with several `nodes` from `[1, ..., k]` as the middle nodes.
+        1. The `k` dimension works for the state transmission of `dynamic programming`.
+Note that `i` and `j` are just the start node and end node, which can't help get the sub question.

     2. The `recursive formula`: